Diversified Global Graphics Group: 2007–present

 In 2007, CGI changed its name to Diversified Global Graphics Group — DG3, and award-winning entrepreneur Michael Cunningham returned as Group Chief Executive Officer.

-In 2008, DG3 received a major investment from Arsenal Capital Partners and appointed Larry Bloch as Chairman.
+In 2008, DG3 received a substantial investment from Arsenal Capital Partners and appointed Larry Bloch as Chairman.
 In that same year, DG3 acquired PharmAid Industries, a supplier of communications services to pharmaceutical firms and Pace Press, a New York area commercial print provider.
-In addition, DG3 formed an alliance with Computershare Communication Services, a Computershare Limited (ASX: CPU) business, to deliver an improved shareholder communication model to public companies worldwide.
+In addition, DG3 formalities Computershare Communication Services, a Computershare Limited (ASX: CPU) business, to deliver an improved shareholder communication model to public companies worldwide.
 DG3 also opened a facility devoted to rapid-response worldwide fulfillment.